felixsuarez0727/felixsuarez0727.github.io/_projects/8_project.md

 ---
 layout: page
-title: project 4
+title: project 8
-description: another without an image
+description: an other project with a background image and giscus comments
-img:
+img: assets/img/9.jpg
-importance: 4
+importance: 8
 category: work
+giscus_comments: false
 ---

 Every project has a beautiful feature showcase page.